Use the calculator to estimate your potential revenue from Google Adsense.

 How is Google Adsense Revenue Calculated: 4-Step Process

-A four-step process is used for figuring out Google AdSense revenue.
+A four-step process is used to figure out Google AdSense revenue.
 It involves finding (or estimating) crucial bits of information that are then used together to get an educated guess on what can be expected from any website.

 Step #1: Estimate Monthly Page Impressions